 Applicants can anticipate the following estimated time frames:

-- Evidence Discussion - within 3 weeks of enrollment
+- Evidence Discussion — eight weeks

-- Evidence Assessment - within 5 weeks of submission
+Evidence Assessment — five to six weeks

 The Professional Interview is your opportunity to authenticate your involvement and ownership of the evidence already presented in your application to date, for Engineers Australia to see the depth and breadth of your engineering knowledge and experience in your requested areas of practice, and your chance to show your commitment to high standards of professionalism and your demonstrated understanding of ethical behaviour.
 It is also an opportunity for the Assessor, occasionally supported by a panellist, to explore further any competency.